Kubernetes#

 Tip

-If this role is not granted to the service account, sky show-gpus will still work but it will only show the total GPUs on the nodes, not the number of free GPUs.
+If this role is not granted to the service account, sky gpus list will still work but it will only show the total GPUs on the nodes, not the number of free GPUs.

 Permissions for object store mounting#